hakanai/haqua/README.markdown

 JOptionPane:

 * Buttons no longer grow to become the width of the widest button.
+* Better CSS stored into OptionPane.css for apps to use when displaying messages.
 * JOptionPane.destructiveOption supported to mark the button which should be positioned away from the others.